 Landscaping would be provided throughout the project site, including along the proposed internal roadways, plazas, courtyards, pedestrian walkways, and the site perimeter.
+A 1.1-acre passive recreation area would be provided, and made available for community use.

 Utility services would be provided through construction of pipelines/extensions from existing utility infrastructure within surrounding roadways